 She asked if I’d help her try them on.
 I agreed.
 When I brought the slippers to her, she lifted up her gown and extended her legs.
 But, Oh my God!, she didn’t need to lift up her gown that far.
 My 14-year-old eyes were burning!

 Somehow I kept my composure, got the slippers on her feet, made the sale and went on my merry way.
 [In later years, when I was telling my friend that story she replied “She had no feet?”
-Which made it even funnier.
 I guess I didn’t tell the story quite right.]

 Between the two of us, my friend Cindy was the bubbly one… cute as a button.
 It even said so in her personal file.
 Not that we peeked or anything. 😉 And when she had “candy cart duty” the old men would hit on her.
 Where have you been all my life, sweetheart? they’d ask, with their dirty old man smiles …and never mind the marriage proposals!